alberttransuushi/Assignment-2-Albert-Tran/README.md

 ![Screenshot](Flowchart.png)

-# Sqaure Waves with Toon Shading
+# Scene Recreation: Sqaure Waves with Toon Shading

 For my code I have written in this assignment, I was provided a picture of the following scene and began recreation based on the assignment details: